Coping With Continuous Wash Down

 Rapid return on investment (ROI) and reduced maintenance costs

 In addition to high IP protection, the synchronous drum motors created impress with their end-to-end robust design that clearly sets them apart from the competition.
 For example, the motors feature a standardized solid 30 mm axle which is far stronger than material-saving designs with 17 mm or 22 mm axles.
 The end-to-end robust drum motor design is evidence of the company’s strong customer focus that aims to offer the highest quality drum motors with the best possible durability at prices that quickly pay for themselves.
 As a result, customers benefit not only from reduced maintenance costs and a fast return on investment (ROI), but also from the sustainability of the design – a factor that is gaining increasing importance in management decisions.
-The mean time between failures (MTBF) of the manufacturer’s drum motors is twice that of competitors under normal loads, resulting in 50% less maintenance costs and nearly twice the ROI as the initial investment is not noticeably greater.
+The mean time between failures (MTBF) of the manufacturer’s drum motors is twice that of competitors under normal loads, resulting in 50% fewer maintenance costs and nearly twice the ROI as the initial investment is not noticeably greater.

 Easy integration into existing plants